 An engagement ring can be the classic solitaire or any other unique ring with beautiful stones.
 The groom can design the jewel, like for example, the one Anthony Armstrong-Jones created for Princess Margaret back in the ’60s.
 He designed a big Ruby surrounded by diamonds made to look like a rosebud.
 But the engagement ring can also be a family heirloom.

 Queen Elizabeth, received from Prince Phillip a discreet and elegant 3-carat round cut diamond engagement ring with ten smaller diamonds.
 The Queen’s ring is tiny when compared to some American stars’ engagements rings.
 For example, Beyonce’s 18-carat emerald cut diamond ring or Kim Kardashian’s 15-carat diamond ring.
 Although relatively modest for a future queen of England, the diamonds of Queen Elizabeth’s ring are full of meaning.
 Not to mention the sentimental and historical value.
 The gemstones came from a diamond tiara that Prince Phillip’s mother, Princess Alice of Battenberg, was given on her wedding day.
 The ring with which Prince Phillip proposed in 1946 was made by jewellers Philip Antrobus Ltd.

-His brother, Prince William, gave Catherine the engagement ring that Prince Charles gave Princess Diana when he proposed.
-It’s a blue Ceylon sapphire surrounded by 14 diamonds, which made the cluster style rings so popular again.
+The queen’s grandson, Prince William, gave his girlfriend, Kate Middleton, the engagement ring that Prince Charles had given Princess Diana when he proposed.
+It’s a 12-carat blue Ceylon sapphire surrounded by 14 diamonds, which made the cluster style rings so popular again.

-No matter what the size, design or value, an engagement ring is always a wonderful thing that makes us dream, as it symbolizes love, commitment and the promise of two lives that will be united forever.
+No matter what size, design or value, an engagement ring is always a beautiful piece of jewellery that makes us dream, as it symbolises love, commitment and the promise of two lives that will be united forever.